 Southeastern Baptist Theological Seminary offers the Master of Divinity degree, with several specializations, as a first professional degree for Christian ministers.
-The Seminary also offers several related Master of Arts programs.
+The Seminary also offers several related Master of Arts programs and an advanced Master of Theological Studies program.
 Graduate level work includes a professional doctorate (Doctor of Ministry) and two advanced research degrees (Master of Theology and Doctor of Philosophy).
 Descriptions of these programs of study and a summary of academic policies and requirements appear on the following pages.